jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

   still green

-* I remove the other statements then multiply :ref:`not<test_logical_negation>` by every symbol in the parentheses because it happens two times in the line
+* I remove the other statements then multiply :ref:`not<test_logical_negation>` by everything in the parentheses because it happens two times in the line

   .. code-block:: python
     :lineno-start: 83